Mohammed Deif: Assassination

+An undated photo used by the Israel Defense Forces to announce that his assassination was successful (Note: Seven months prior to the release of this particular photo, the IDF released similar photos confiscated during the course of the Gaza War.)

 On 13 July 2024, he was targeted in an Israeli strike in the al-Mawasi neighborhood of Khan Yunis in the southern Gaza Strip.
-According to reports from the Gaza Ministry of Health, at least 90 Palestinians were killed and over 300 injured as a result of the attack.
+According to reports from the Hamas-run Gaza Ministry of Health, at least 90 Palestinians were killed and over 300 injured as a result of the attack.
 The IDF reported that one of Deif's associates and a mastermind of the 7 October attack, the Khan Yunis Brigade commander Rafa Salama, was among the dead.
 In relation to Deif, the IDF stated that there were signs that he too had been killed, but they were unable to officially confirm that.
 Reportedly, a dead body suspected to belong to Deif was recovered from the site but was too badly disfigured to be identified.
 On 1 August 2024, the IDF announced it had confirmed that Deif died in the 13 July strike.
 Two weeks after the IDF announced its confirmation, Hamas denied that Deif was killed, with senior Hamas official Osama Hamdan stating in an interview with the Associated Press that Deif was still alive.

 In October 2024, Hamas again called Deif's death a lie, while issuing a statement denying the death of Yahya Sinwar.
 The next day Hamas acknowledged Sinwar's death without making any additional comments about Deif's status.
 In early November, the London-based Saudi newspaper Asharq Al-Awsat reported that Hamas has privately acknowledged Deif's death, but Hamas released a statement denying the newspaper's report.

-On November 21, 2024 the International Criminal Court issued an arrest warrant for Mohammed Deif, arguing that it was unable to determine whether Deif had been killed and that the warrant would be withdrawn upon confirmation of his death.
+On 21 November 2024 the International Criminal Court issued an arrest warrant for Mohammed Deif, arguing that it was unable to determine whether Deif had been killed and that the warrant would be withdrawn upon confirmation of his death.

-On December 4, 2024, Israeli news channel Kan 11, citing Palestinian sources, reported that Hamas had located Deif's body and buried it in secret.
+On 4 December 2024, Israeli news channel Kan 11, citing Palestinian sources, reported that Hamas had located Deif's body and buried it in secret.
 According to the report, Hamas maintained secrecy over Deif's death due to fears that confirming it would lower the morale of its fighters, and buried him in an undisclosed location due to fears that if Israel discovered the location of his grave, the IDF would dig it up and take his body to use as a bargaining chip in a hostage deal.

-On January 30, 2025, the Qassam Brigades, through their spokesperson Abu Obaida, confirmed that Mohammed Deif, along with six other senior Hamas commanders, died as a result of the Gaza war.
+On 30 January 2025, the Qassam Brigades, through their spokesperson Abu Obaida, confirmed that Mohammed Deif, along with six other senior Hamas commanders, died as a result of the Gaza war.
 Along with the confirmation, Hamas also officially released a photo of Deif for the first time, as his photo had previously been classified.
 About a month after Hamas confirmed Deif's death, in February 2025, the International Criminal Court cancelled the outstanding arrest warrant.